 I'm naturally a very impatient person.
 I want results now.
 When I was allowing my impatience to govern my actions, I kept trying out every marketing trick under the Sun because I thought that if I'm not growing my business fast enough, I'm failing.

-These past 7 years of being a self-employed person has shown me that there was no need for that frantic scrambling at all.
+These past 7 years of being self-employed has shown me that there was no need for that frantic scrambling at all.
 The natural processes have worked in my favor after all.
 I didn't need to push so hard.

 There's a whole different topic opening up here, so I'll just leave you with this question: does your desire to publish your work often come out of genuine excitement of wanting to share your work with others, or is it the pressure of wanting to get farther in your journey, faster?